PostHog/posthog.com/contents/apps/pagerduty-connector/docs.md

 ---
-title: How the PagerDuty Connector app works
+title: How the PagerDuty Connector works
 showTitle: true
 topics:
     - pagerduty connector
 ---

-## What does the PagerDuty Connector app do?
+## What does the PagerDuty Connector do?

 This app alerts PagerDuty when a PostHog insights/trends graph goes below or above a threshold.